Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Workflow Execution in Spatialyze

-Executing all 4 steps computes 3D tracks of objects in a video.
-However, executing all 4 steps on every object in each video is computationally expensive and not always necessary.
-Based on users' filter predicates from when they \emph{Filter} the \emph{\cWorld}, \oursystem only includes the necessary steps in the execution plan.
-For instance, a predicate based on object types like { \tt obj.type=="car"} requires \oursystem to know objects' types and hence the execution plan will include steps 1 and 2.
-Likewise, a predicate with { \tt distance} or { \tt contain} functions requires \oursystem to know objects' 3D location and therefore include steps 1, 2, and 3 in the plan.
-Finally, a predicate with a { \tt headingDiff} function requires \oursystem to know objects' moving directions and include all 4 steps in the execution plan.
+\belowCodeVSpace Executing the plan computes 3D tracks of objects in a video.
+However, streaming each video through all operators is computationally expensive and not always necessary.
+Based on the users' filter predicates from when they \emph{Filter} the \emph{\cWorld}, Spatialyze only includes the necessary operators in the execution plan.
+For instance, a predicate based on object types like { \tt obj.type=="car"} requires objects' types and hence the execution plan will include lines \ref{line:plan-decode} and \ref{line:plan-detect}.
+Likewise, a predicate with { \tt distance} or { \tt contain} functions requires objects' 3D location and therefore include lines \ref{line:plan-decode}, \ref{line:plan-detect}, and \ref{line:plan-3d} in the plan.
+Finally, a predicate with a { \tt headingDiff} function requires objects' moving directions and include all lines in the plan.

-In addition, \oursystem may add optimization steps to the video processing plan to speed up the video processing.
-Two of the optimization steps execute users' predicate early on to reduce the number of input (video frames and objects) into later processing steps.
-We will discuss each optimization steps in detail in \autoref{sec:optimization}.
+We implemented each optimization technique in \autoref{sec:optimization} as a streaming operator.
+Two of the optimization operators execute users' predicate early on to reduce the number of inputs (video frames and objects) into later operators.
+We designed our video processor that constructs plans using streaming operators; therefore, future optimization techniques and video processing functions can be added, addressing the runtime efficiency and extensibility challenges.